wregan7265/write-edi-demo/README.md

 1. Calls [Stash](https://www.stedi.com/docs/stash) to generate a control number for the EDI document.

-1. Passes the incoming source JSON to [Mappings](https://www.stedi.com/docs/mappings) using a predefined Mapping.
-The Mapping converts the source data to a predefined [Guide](https://www.stedi.com/docs/guides) (which is a JSON Schema).
+1. Passes the incoming source JSON to [Mappings](https://www.stedi.com/docs/mappings) using a predefined mapping.
+The mapping converts the source data to conform to the JSON Schema of a predefined [guide](https://www.stedi.com/docs/guides).

-1. Combines the mapped result, control number & guide id before calling the EDI Translate API.
+1. Combines the mapped result, control number, and guide id before calling the EDI Translate API.

 1. The [EDI Translate](https://www.stedi.com/docs/edi-translate) API retrieves the guide, validates that the input conforms to the guide schema, and generates the X12 EDI document.

-1. The function finally saves the EDI string as a file in a [Bucket](https://www.stedi.com/docs/buckets).
+1. The function finally saves the EDI string as a file in a [bucket](https://www.stedi.com/docs/buckets).

 1. A trading partner can retrieve the EDI from Buckets using [SFTP](https://www.stedi.com/docs/sftp).